List of specialist Churchill tank variants

-This is a list of specialist variants of the Churchill tank which were used for purposes other than frontline combat.
+This is a list of specialist variants of the British Churchill tank.

 Churchill Oke

-A Churchill II or III with a flamethrower.
-The Oke flamethrowing tank was named after its designer, Major J.M.
+A Churchill Mark II or Mark III with a flamethrower.
+Developed for the amphibious raid on Dieppe in 1942, the Oke flamethrowing tank was named after its designer, Major J.M.
 Oke.
 The design was basically a Churchill tank fitted with the Ronson flamethrower equipment.
 A tank containing the flame fuel was fitted at the rear, with a pipe from it leading to the fixed angle mounting on the front hull to the left, leaving the hull machine gun unobstructed.
 Three (named "Boar", "Beetle" and "Bull") were present in the first wave at Dieppe; they were quickly lost, and abandoned.